You want to write for HorrorFam.com? Awesome!

 Your article should be at least 700 words.
-Longer is awesome, but shorter won't be considered.
+Longer is awesome, but shorter usually won't be considered.

 If you include images with your submission, you MUST tell us where you got them from.
 Photos you take yourself are the best, but other images will be considered.
-(If you submit an image and we can't use it, even with proper credit/citing, don't fret; images aren't as important as the article itself - there's a good chance we'll still be able to publish your piece!).
-Note: Our uploader only accepts a maximum of three (3) images.
-If you have additional images, leave us a note at the bottom of your article and we'll email you for them if we like your piece.
+(If you submit an image and we can't use it, even with proper credit/citing, don't fret; images aren't as important as the article itself —there's a good chance we'll still be able to publish your piece!).

 Please include your AUTHOR BIO at the BOTTOM of your post!
-The submission form requires your name and email address so you're guaranteed a byline if we choose to publish your article -- but JUST a byline is kinda lame, right?
-So include a blurb with your info (1-3 sentences) so our readers can get to know you!
+Contributors are required to provide a name and email address (not published publicly) so you're guaranteed a byline if we choose to publish your article... but JUST a byline is kinda lame, right?
+So include a blurb with your info (1-3 sentences + any links you'd like to promote) so our readers can get to know you!

 Cite your sources!
 Include links to where you got your information (either next to the sentence where the fact is stated or at the bottom of your post as a list).
 Give credit where credit is due and all that good stuff.

 Write SHORT paragraphs.
 Large paragraphs/blocks of text cause eyestrain.
 O_o Break your thoughts up into small chunks.
 Adding in headers/sub-headers is also greatly appreciated!